skyejen/detective-buggy-ep1/README.md

 - **Flask:** Web framework used to manage routes, templates, and sessions
 - **Jinja2:** Templating engine for dynamic HTML rendering
 - **PostgreSQL:** Backend database for storing suspects, dialogue, evidence, and player analytics
+- **psycopg2 (with pooling):** Direct database access via PostgreSQL driver, using `SimpleConnectionPool` for efficient connection reuse
 - **Bootstrap 5:** CSS framework used for responsive layout and UI components
 - **Custom CSS:** Themed design built with dark mode, custom fonts, and animation-friendly layout
 - **Render:** Hosting provider used for both app and PostgreSQL deployment, with auto-updates on GitHub pushes